noochxxo/OpenGL-Starter/README.md

 #### TODO:
 - Add OpenGL Mathematics Library
-- Think of other things to add
+- remove the 3rd party dependency and create a script to automatically download them into the folders